 From 2011 to 2016, cigarette smoking among teens declined from 15.8% to 8.0%, according to the CDC.
 While this is encouraging news, e-cigarette smoking among this age group increased from 1.5% to 20.8%.

-We asked Sucharita Kher, MD, the Director of the Tufts Medical Center Outpatient Pulmonary Clinic and Laura Arvidson-Guzman, MD, the Associate Medical Director for the Pediatric Complex Care Program at Floating Hospital for Children at Tufts Medical Center, to answer key questions about e-cigarettes and the usage trends among teens.
+We asked Sucharita Kher, MD, the Director of the Tufts Medical Center Outpatient Pulmonary Clinic and Laura Arvidson-Guzman, MD, the Associate Medical Director for the Pediatric Complex Care Program at Tufts Children's Hospital at Tufts Medical Center, to answer key questions about e-cigarettes and the usage trends among teens.

 Smoking is "popular" again